deepgram/deepgram-brain-python/README.md

     with open(audioFileLocation, mode='rb') as audioFile:
       asset = brainAPI.uploadAsset(audioFile, metadata={'filename': filename})

+# usage Python 2.X
+We are not planning to support python 2.X so we highly encourage upgrading to 3.X.
+Having saidd that, the current version should work with 2.X, however when uploading a file you will need to send it as an array of bytes so the example above should now look like:

+    ...
+    #create it from a local file and give it a filename
+    with open(audioFileLocation, mode='rb') as audioFile:
+      asset = brainAPI.uploadAsset(audioFile.read(), metadata={'filename': filename})
+    ...

 ## See the code for more usage and check back often for updates!